atahani/reactjs-tutorial/13_use_material_ui/README.md

 ```

-4. add RaisedButton and Snackbar to Home Page
+4.add RaisedButton and Snackbar to Home Page

 ```
 import React, {Component} from 'react';